backendkolawole/drf-ecommerce-api/README.md

 - Clone repository

-  `git clone git@github.com:backendkolawole/node-taskmanager-api.git`
+  `git clone git@github.com:backendkolawole/drf-ecommerce-api.git`

-- Install packages
+- Install all the packages listed in your requirements.txt file

-  `npm install`

-- Create a .env file in the root directory

-  - Set up `MONGO_URI` variable equal to the DB connection string
-  - Set up `PORT` variable
+  `pip install -r requirements.txt`

+- In the same directory as settings.py, create a file called `.env`

-  - Set up `JWT_SECET` variable
+  - Set up `SECRET_KEY` variable

 ## Endpoints

-**GET /task**
+**GET /products**

-Call this endpoint to get all tasks
+Call this endpoint to get all products

 - Possible responses